 more than 7 hours of music

 The Kitchen Table has been around since September 2020.
 The club now consists of about 120 people.
 The first album is out, the second is ready for release and the third half done.

-Since the start the members received more than SIX hours (!) of music.
+Since the start the members received more than SEVEN hours (!) of music.
 Also a bit to my own surprise, the tracks are often brand new.
 I really enjoy sharing what I'm up to, reading member comments, and answering questions.

 You too can take a seat at the kitchen table.
 I would really like that.
 I'm still working on albums that are somewhat manageable, but there is also a lot of music waiting for which the recordings are really big projects.

 When you become a member, you have immediate access (listen and/or download) to the complete two hours of music and all stories.
 And that adds about ten minutes every month.

 Below is an example of a very recent recording.
 A preview from the album not yet released album The Border.

 Be welcome at The Kitchen Table.
 I hope to see you there!